Editorial

 It is that simple.

-Wildlife outside of protected areas in Africa is worthless if it can't be sustainably utilized.
-Safari hunting gives wildlife value and provides revenue for community development and anti-poaching operations.
+Wildlife outside of protected areas in Africa risks becoming worthless if it cannot be sustainably utilized.
+Safari hunting provides both conservation incentives and vital revenue for community development and anti-poaching operations.

 So, whose view should hold more weight, those who live with wildlife or foreign legislators and animal rights activists who think they know best?

-The 30/30 Biodiversity Plan will remain a pipe dream, another expensive but worthless "eco-treaty" until common sense prevails and the realities on the ground are faced.
+The 30/30 Biodiversity Plan will remain a pipe dream; another expensive but ineffective eco-treaty, unless common sense prevails and proven African strategies like CBNRM are embraced.